Samuel Kotz: Early life

-Kotz was born in Harbin, China, to a Jewish family who has left Russia following the Russian Revolution.
+Kotz was born in Harbin, China, to a Jewish family who had left Russia following the Russian Revolution.
 He moved to Israel in 1949, serving in the Israeli Air Force.
 Kotz immigrated to the United States in the 1950s and become an American citizen in the 1970s.

 Education and career

 Kotz studied electrical engineering at the Harbin Institute of Technology, graduating with honors in 1946.
 He obtained an M.A. with honors in mathematics in 1956 from the Hebrew University in Jerusalem.
 He obtained a PhD degree in Mathematical Statistics from Cornell University.

 In 1964, Kotz joined the University of Toronto as associate professor.
 He then moved to Temple University, Philadelphia, as a professor of mathematics in 1967 and the University of Maryland, College Park, as a professor in the College of Business and Management in 1979.
 In 1997 he joined the Operations Research Department at George Washington University.
 His visiting positions included Bowling Green State University, Bucknell University, Harbin Institute of Technology, Luleå University of Technology, Tel Aviv University, and University of Guelph.